Rose534/Code-challenge-ph1/README.md

 netsalarycalculator.js is for the third challenge: Net Salary Calculator.

-# student grade Generator
+# Student grade Generator
 for student generator the language used is javascript.
 To use the code, input you own number (between 0 -100) in the let mark variable then run the code to see the grade that will be presented.

-# speed Detector
+# Speed Detector
 for speed generator, the language used was also javascript.
 To use this code, input your own speed in the let speed variable, then run the code to see what speed/note that will be presented.

-# net Salary Calculator
+# Net Salary Calculator
 for the net salary calculator, the language used is javascript.
 To use this code, input your own salary and benefits and run the code to see the net salary, deductions and gross salary.